dpezely/dot-files/README.md

 In an earlier era of shared hosts, you could simply look at my home directory.
-Any file or subdirectory that was readable to the world or a group in which we were both members, was available for you to browse freely.
+Any file or subdirectory that was readable to the world or a group in which we were both members was available for you to browse freely.

 Without that commonality, this repo is the next best thing...